jim-nomad-123/video-content-creation-projects/README.md

 # history-video-content-creation
-A list of history-themed AI video projects for NS bounties
+A list of history-themed AI video projects for previous NS bounties

 ---